 Photobiomodulation (PBM) is the application of Low Level Laser or LED light to the body at specific wavelengths and frequencies.
-The light is absorbed at the cellular level to help restore normal cell function and enhance the body’s healing processes.
+The light is absorbed at the cellular level to help restore normal cell function, increase cellular energy and enhance the body’s healing processes.
 The process is similar to photosynthesis in plants.

 PBM (also known as red light therapy or LLLT) can relieve pain and inflammation, increase circulation and heal tissue.
 PBM is successfully being used to treat many conditions including: